Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Orientation and sign

-\subsection{Orientation of the moduli space of $Y$-diagrams.}
+\subsection{Orientation of the moduli space of $\boldsymbol{Y}$-diagrams}

-In this subsection we study orientation of the moduli space of $Y$-diagrams.
-We consider $Y$-diagram as in Figure \ref{Figure91} and Definition \ref{def1016}.
-We put 3 extra seams which are drawn by dotted lines in Figure \ref{Ydiagramori1} below.
-The domain $\mathcal Y$ in Figure \ref{Figure91} is divided into three pieces $\mathcal Y_i$ ($i=1,2,3$).
-The added seams divide each of $\mathcal Y_i$ into two pieces $\mathcal Y_{i,+}$ and $\mathcal Y_{i,-}$ as drawn in Figure \ref{Ydiagramori1}.
+In this subsection, we study orientation of the moduli space of $Y$-diagrams.
+We consider $Y$-diagram as in Figure~\ref{Figure91} and Definition~\ref{def1016}.
+We put 3 extra seams which are depicted by dotted lines in Figure~\ref{Ydiagramori1} below.
+The domain $\mathcal Y$ in Figure~\ref{Figure91} is divided into three pieces $\mathcal Y_i$ ($i=1,2,3$).
+The added seams divide each of $\mathcal Y_i$ into two pieces $\mathcal Y_{i,+}$ and $\mathcal Y_{i,-}$ as depicted in Figure~\ref{Ydiagramori1}.

-Definition \ref{def1016} defines a moduli space $\overset{\circ\circ}{\mathcal M}(\vec a_{12},\vec a_{23},\vec a_{31};\vec a_{1},\vec a_{2},\vec a_{3},a_{\infty,-},\vec a_{\infty,+};E)$.
-We consider the case when $\vec a_{12},\vec a_{23},\vec a_{31};\vec a_{1},\vec a_{2},\vec a_{3}$ are all empty sets and write it as $\overset{\circ\circ}{\mathcal M}(L_1,L_2,L_3;L_{12},L_{23}, L_{13};a_{\infty,-},\vec a_{\infty,+};E)$.
+Definition~\ref{def1016} defines a moduli space \smash{$\overset{\ \text{ $\circ\circ$}}{\mathcal M}_{\rm Y}(\vec a_{12},\vec a_{23},\vec a_{13};\vec a_{1},\vec a_{2},\vec a_{3},a_{\infty,-},\vec a_{\infty,+};E)$}.
+We consider the case when $\vec a_{12},\vec a_{23},\vec a_{13};\vec a_{1},\vec a_{2},\vec a_{3}$ are all empty sets and write it as $\smash{\overset{\ \text{ $\circ\circ$}}{\mathcal M}}_{\rm Y}(L_1,L_2,L_3;L_{12},L_{23},\allowbreak L_{13};a_{\infty,-},\vec a_{\infty,+};E)$.

-We consider an element $(\Sigma;\vec z_{12},\vec z_{23},\vec z_{31};u_1,u_2,u_3;\gamma_{1},\gamma_2,\gamma_{3};\gamma_{12},\gamma_{23},\gamma_{31})$ of the moduli space $\overset{\circ\circ}{\mathcal M}(L_1,L_2,L_3;L_{12},L_{23}, L_{13};a_{\infty,-},\vec a_{\infty,+};E)$.
-We restrict $u_i$ to $\mathcal Y_{i,+}$ and $\mathcal Y_{i,-}$ and obtain $u_i^+$ and $u_i^-$.
+We consider an element $(\Sigma;\vec z_{1},\vec z_{2},\vec z_{3};\vec z_{12},\vec z_{23},\vec z_{13};u_1,u_2,u_3;\gamma_{1},\gamma_2,\gamma_{3};\gamma_{12},\gamma_{23},\gamma_{13})$ of the moduli space \smash{$\overset{\ \text{ $\circ\circ$}}{\mathcal M}_{\rm Y}(L_1,L_2,L_3;L_{12},L_{23}, L_{13};a_{\infty,-},\vec a_{\infty,+};E)$}.
+We restrict $u_i$ to $\mathcal Y_{i,+}$ and $\mathcal Y_{i,-}$ and obtain~$u_i^+$ and $u_i^-$.